Akhila-282/cardiac-arrest-prediction-ml/README.md

 Using **Machine Learning algorithms** combined with **statistical models**, the system analyzes newborns’ vital signs and medical records to predict the likelihood of cardiac arrest, enabling early intervention and improved outcomes.

 ---
+## 🎓 Project Context
+This repository contains my **Final Year Project** in Computer Science Engineering.
+The project demonstrates how **Machine Learning and Statistical Models** can be applied in healthcare to:
+- Predict cardiac arrest risks in newborns.
+- Provide doctors with early alerts.
+- Reduce response time and improve patient outcomes.

+---

 ## 🎯 Objectives
 - Develop a predictive model for early detection of cardiac arrest in newborns.